 The Red Sea is a well-known shipping route for ships travelling to and from Europe to Asia.

-Why it’s considered dangerous: Three main reasons make the Red Sea a dangerous shipping route: political conflicts, pirates, and tricky waters.
+Why it’s considered dangerous for shipping: Three main reasons make the Red Sea a dangerous shipping route: political conflicts, pirates, and tricky waters.

 Significant tensions and conflicts are actively unfolding in the Red Sea region, primarily due to Houthi rebels' attacks.
 These rebels, a Shia Islamist group based in Yemen, have targeted commercial vessels in the Red Sea since November 2023.